 The first building was the Redick Mansion, located at North 24th and Pratt Streets.
+It was renamed to be appropriate for the campus, and used for more than a decade for classes and other student activities.
 In 1917, Redick Hall was sold and moved to Minnesota.
-Learn more from “A History of the Redick Mansion in North Omaha.”
+Learn more from my article called “A History of the Redick Mansion in North Omaha.”

 Jacobs Gymnasium was built for the University in 1916.
 Jacobs Hall was a gymnasium facing North 24th Street, built with $14,000 from the sale of land donated by Lillian Maul.
 The building was named in honor of her deceased son, John C. Jacobs.
 Often called the John Jacobs Gym, the building featured a large room, as well as a viewing area on a balcony above the floor.
 The university hosted several sports teams, including basketball starting in 1910; football in 1911; baseball in 1913, and; women’s basketball in 1915.